 Possibility of Complications:

-- There are no significant complications that is directly associated with frictional keratosis.
-The reactive lesions that appear on a patient's cheek does not have a propensity to become malignant.
+- There are no significant complications that are directly associated with frictional keratosis.
+The reactive lesions that appear on a patient's cheek do not have a propensity to become malignant.

 Linea Alba Cheek Epidemiology

 In the United States, a survey done by the Third National Health and Nutrition Examination Survey, which included 17,235 civilian adults, produced the following results:

 Cheek and lip biting was ranked third when it comes to oral lesion prevalence, while frictional keratosis ranked fourth.
 In the same survey where 10,030 children aged 2 to 17 years old were evaluated, cheek and lip biting remained more prevalent than frictional keratosis when it comes to the causes of linea alba on the cheek.